 According to the World Health Organization (WHO): “Mental health is an integral part of health; indeed, there is no health without mental health.”

 This is a statement that is supported by numerous studies.
-One from 2012 published in The BMJ, for example, found that individuals with poor mental health are at increased risk of death from cardiovascular disease and cancer.
+One from 2012 published in The BMJ, for example, found that individuals with poor mental health are at

 Other research recently reported by Medical News Today linked mental illness to a higher risk of heart disease and stroke.